Robonauts-Everybot/FTC-Everybot-Docs/docs/fundamentals/tools-and-machinery/cutting-materials.md

 ### General Machine Safety Tips

 - Always use proper PPE (personal protective equipment) when operating machines, PPE includes:
-  - Safety glasses for eye protection, should be worn during any shop procedure
+  - Safety glasses for eye protection (should be worn during any shop procedure)
   - Hearing protection in the form of ear plugs or safety ear muffs
   - Hair ties if you have long hair

 - Have appropriate attire:
   - Safety glasses worn whenever in the shop
-  - Durable close toed shoes
+  - Durable close-toed shoes
   - Long pants are preferred
   - Long sleeves rolled up when operating tools
   - Hoodie drawstrings tucked in or removed
   - Jewelry that could get caught in a machine removed (watches, rings, bracelets)
-  - No gloves when operating these machines
+  - No gloves when operating machines

 - Adopt a Safety Mindset
   - Ask if something feels safe, what could go wrong, can it be done safer?